> User Manual

 Configuration

-MCP servers are configured in ~/.bernard/mcp.json.
+MCP servers are configured in ~/.config/bernard/mcp.json.
 The file uses a

 mcpServers object where each key is the server name: